ybc9977/alluxio-gtcs/README.md

 Alluxio for Game Theoretical Communication System
 =======

-Built atop Alluxio 1.8.0, by ybc in Hong Kong University of Science and Technology When setting up the system, configuration should be done: (under Alluxio Home)
+Built atop Alluxio 1.8.0, by ybc in Hong Kong University of Science and Technology.
+When setting up the system, configuration should be done: (under Alluxio Home)
 ```
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties